modal-labs/modal-verl/README.md

 - To run the data processing function: `modal run --detach grpo.py::prep_dataset`
 - To run the train function: `modal run --detach grpo.py::train`

 This example uses WANDB in the code by default.
-If you want to use WANDB, also set `export ALLOW_WANDB=true`
+If you want to use WANDB, also `export ALLOW_WANDB=true`